Last modified: Nov. 10, 2019, 6:28 p.m.

-A very rare species in Belgium, only discovered in 2016 and occuring only in NA.
+A very rare species in Belgium, only discovered in 2016 and occurring only in NA.

 This species is ochreous coloured with many white stripes.
 The wing span is 10–12 mm.